They choose Aircall

 - Optimization of performance analytics: customer support software generally has performance indicators (customer satisfaction, response time, etc.) that you can use to assess how well your agents handle requests and to optimize your customer service activity.

 - Valuable data: the information collected can also be used for sales purposes.
 In addition to the customer service department, the sales or marketing department can use this information for an advertising campaign or a promotional event, for instance.

-You should carefully choose your customer service software as it can have a real impact on your business.
+You should carefully choose your inbound call center software as it can have a real impact on your business.
 Here are a number of tips to follow:

-- Check compatibility: your customer service management software must be compatible with your other digital solutions.
+Check compatibility: your inbound call center software must be compatible with your other digital solutions.
 Tools such as your phone service, ERP, database, e-commerce site, etc. all need to synchronize with your software to ensure that your business runs smoothly.